Bp437/A03/README.md

 https://github.com/join

-In Github, create a new repository.
+.In Github, create a new **repository**.
+Make sure the to make the **repsository** Public.
-(Finsh writng here.)
+Give It the apporiate name.
+IS-117

+.add the readme file, then click create

-6. Now open Webstorm.
+.
+Now open Webstorm.

-7. Now check for updates in webstorm, Click the setting button (screw icon)-> then check for updates.
+.
+Now check for updates in webstorm, Click the setting button (screw icon)-> then check for updates.

-8.Then download the latest version of **GIT**.
+.Then download the latest version of **GIT**.

 The URL should be:
 https://git-scm.com/downloads.

-9. On webstorm, go to setting.
+.
+On webstorm, go to setting.
 Then click Version Control-> Git.

-10.Make sure Path to Git executable is: C:\Program Files\Git\bin\git.exe.
+.Make sure Path to Git executable is: C:\Program Files\Git\bin\git.exe.
 This is why downloading **GIT**  is important so Webstorm can auto-detect and fill out the path for it.

-11. click exit.
+. click exit.

-12. on the main page in Webstorm, create project.
+. on the main page in Webstorm, create project.
 Make sure to give project name.
 Then click create.

-13. Create a new file, then click HTML.
+.
+Create a new file, then click HTML.

-14. Then add any appropriate syntx changes to the HTML file.
+.
+Then add any appropriate syntx changes to the HTML file.
 Recommand:
-<header 1> This is the first headline</header 1>
+(h1) This is the first headline (/h1)

-<paragraph>A first paragraph</paragraph>
+(p)A first paragraph(/p)

-15. Then on the top of the select bar in webstorm, click VCS.
+.
+Then on the top of the select bar in webstorm, click VCS.
 Then import into Version Control.
 Then create Git **Repository**.
 Then click OK.

-16. Note: The VCS select may have changed from VCS to **GIT**.
+.
+(Note: The VCS select may have changed from VCS to **GIT**).
 Click VCS/**GIT**.
 Then click on **Commit** File.
 Then Click **Commit**.

+.